noahrav/offerings/rules.md

 - Any warp/path having an "X" sign means other developers can't connect their maps to it.
 - Any warp/path having an "O" sign means other developers can connect their maps to it.

-If a path is blocked without any of these indications, you have two options: either check the <@&940597385523003465>'s map policies, or assume it is a closed connection (unless it is a Nexus world).
+If a path is blocked without any of these indications, you have two options: either check the @Zone Weaver (Developer)'s map policies, or assume it is a closed connection (unless it is a Nexus world).

 ![Connection signs](assets/connection_signs.png)
 *Closed (X) and Open (O) connection signs*

 ### How do I submit an open connection?

 Simply place an open connection sign in your world at the desired location and **note it in your changelog** (including the coordinates).
-A <@&1131723955233902712> will add it to the [Connections Document](https://docs.google.com/spreadsheets/d/1D1gn9FtWGWsrHylgFvlNQ6Uar0kHx7S-ULzVR7iLpZE/edit#gid=0) when the new build is released.
+A @Spirit Guide (Manager) will add it to the [Connections Document](https://docs.google.com/spreadsheets/d/1D1gn9FtWGWsrHylgFvlNQ6Uar0kHx7S-ULzVR7iLpZE/edit#gid=0) when the new build is released.

 > Please try to keep worlds to **5 open connections or fewer**.
-You can discuss with a <@&1131723955233902712> if you think your world calls for more connections, but it is likely to not be accepted except in rare circumstances.
+You can discuss with a @Spirit Guide (Manager) if you think your world calls for more connections, but it is likely to not be accepted except in rare circumstances.
 >
 ### How do I claim an open connection?

 1. **Check the Connection Requests page** (page 3 of the [Connections Document](https://docs.google.com/spreadsheets/d/1D1gn9FtWGWsrHylgFvlNQ6Uar0kHx7S-ULzVR7iLpZE/edit#gid=0)) to see if the connection you want is free.

-2. **Talk to the <@&940597385523003465> of the world and confirm whether they’re okay with you taking the connection.** Even if it is an open connection, it’s best practice to discuss it with the dev.
-If you can’t contact the developer for some reason, contact a <@&1131723955233902712>.
+2. **Talk to the @Zone Weaver (Developer) of the world and confirm whether they’re okay with you taking the connection.** Even if it is an open connection, it’s best practice to discuss it with the dev.
+If you can’t contact the developer for some reason, contact a @Spirit Guide (Manager).

 3. **Fill out the [Connection Request form](https://forms.gle/vzCzeJU4sJxkMDNP9)**.
 Cross reference the document to get the correct connection letter and world number.
 Everything needs to be formatted *exactly* as the instructions say, or else your request *will not be added*!

 4. **Confirm that the Connection Requests page added your submission**.
-If it did not, you may have put in information incorrectly, so please try resubmitting or contacting <@371367860720893955> or another <@&1131723955233902712>.
+If it did not, you may have put in information incorrectly, so please try resubmitting or contacting @nacremoon or another @Spirit Guide (Manager).

-5. If you no longer wish to claim an open connection, **contact <@371367860720893955> to have the request removed**.
+5. If you no longer wish to claim an open connection, **contact @nacremoon to have the request removed**.

 ![The Treehouse](assets/treehouse.png)